lkzhao/ElasticTransition/README.md

 ## Usage

-#### In your view controller, create an instance of ElasticTransition
+First of all, in your view controller, create an instance of ElasticTransition

 ```swift
 var transition = ElasticTransition()